 Explore the range of careers for people with training in mathematics:

-- BIG Careers includes AMS resources on jobs in Business, Industry, and Government.
+- BEGIN Career Initiative includes AMS resources on jobs in Business, Industry, and Government.

 - BIG Math Network provides information on careers in Business, Industry and Government for students in the mathematical sciences.

 - 101 Careers in Mathematics is a book with over 100 career profiles written by people with degrees and backgrounds in mathematics.

 - See our Mathematical Moments to see the many exciting discoveries and applications of mathematics.

 Following the 2018 midterm elections, 22 Congressional Representatives and 2 Senators have doctoral degrees, one in Mathematics!

 The AMS Employment Services provides job listings for people with PhDs or close to completing one.

 The Bureau of Labor Statistics is an agency of the U.S. Department of Labor that provides comprehensive employment and salary data.

 Which area of math is right for you?

 You don't need to know exactly the career path you want to pursue, although the resources above might help you narrow your focus.